5T33Z0/OC-Little-Translated/11_Graphics/GPU_Tab/README.md

 10. Look for Key `AAPL,ig-platform-id`
 11. Paste the new Framebuffer: `0300923E`
 12. Save the config and reboot
 13. If it is working, congrats.
-Otherwise test the remaining Framebuffers one by ome until you find a working one
+Otherwise test the remaining Framebuffers one by ome until you find a working one.

+## 4. Shorcut: Using a defaults-write command
+If all of above doesn't work, or you just can't be bothered, you could just enter this defaults-write command in Terminal instead to force-enable the "GPU" Tab:

+`defaults write com.apple.ActivityMonitor ShowGPUTab -bool true`

+You still have to add the `enable-metal` property to the iGPU to get Metal 3 support in macOS Vebtura, though.

 ## Credits
 - FirstCustomac for his [post](https://www.insanelymac.com/forum/topic/351969-pre-release-macos-ventura/?do=findComment&comment=2788030) showing the correlation of `AAPL,slot-name` and the "GPU" Tab in Activity Monitor
 - ricoc90 and miliuco for the macOS 13 [GPU Testing Utility](https://www.insanelymac.com/forum/topic/351969-pre-release-macos-ventura/?do=findComment&comment=2787954)
+- @notjosh for defaults-write command